jpignata/blog/articles/protected-method-visibility.md

 ### So, when should I use it?

 `protected` is an odd beast; it accomplishes much of what `private` does but with the addition of some nuanced complexity and the (arguable) benefit of being able to call methods on `self` explicitly.
-There's some conventions around what protected means but they seem to vary from project to project.
+There are some conventions around what protected means but they seem to vary from project to project.
 I could find no project with any guidelines around method visibility.
 It was not apparent in most of the code I read that had used `protected` why the original author had chosen to use it.

 I talked to several developers while writing this who had committed code to open source projects and had used `protected`.
 I received the same response from each: 1) I don't remember why I used `protected` there 2) I wouldn't use `protected` if I was writing that code again, (`private`|`public`) would have been better 3) I don't use `protected` at all today.